-From 27 May to 2 June, the official opening week will launch the Season by, in particular, illuminating the Eiffel Tower with the colours of the South African flag.
-A Robyn Orlin show will also be featured at the National Chaillot Theatre (by invitation) and in Ris-Orangis, as well as an exhibition at the Paris City Hall from 30 May to 6 July to pay an original tribute to Nelson Mandela who was recently made an Honorary Citizen of the City of Paris.
+From 27 May to 2 June, the official opening week launched the Season by, in particular, illuminating the Eiffel Tower with the colours of the South African flag.
+A Robyn Orlin show was also featured at the National Chaillot Theatre (by invitation) and in Ris-Orangis, as well as an exhibition at the Paris City Hall from 30 May to 6 July to pay an original tribute to Nelson Mandela who was recently made an Honorary Citizen of the City of Paris.

 A wide-ranging and multidisciplinary programme

-Highly prestigious festivals and institutions, as well as more modest structures will strongly highlight that great country’s contemporary creation in all its diversity, including: the performing arts, the visual arts, literature, music and cinema, as well as gastronomy, tourism and sport.
+Highly prestigious festivals and institutions, as well as more modest structures strongly highlighted that great country’s contemporary creation in all its diversity, including: the performing arts, the visual arts, literature, music and cinema, as well as gastronomy, tourism and sport.

 Nelson Mandela International Day